Skip to main content

 When the Car Insurance Settlement Offer is Too Low

-You got a settlement offer from the car insurance company after your accident, but the offer seems too low.
-This is a common situation, since the whole job of an insurance adjuster involves trying to save their company money.
-Just because you got a low settlement offer doesn't mean you need to take it though and the following article discusses what to do to try to reach a fair agreement.
+You got a settlement offer from the car insurance company after your car accident, but the offer seems too low.
+This is a common situation since the job of an insurance adjuster involves trying to save their company money.
+A low settlement offer doesn't mean you need to take it.
+This article discusses what to do to try to reach a fair settlement.

 Send a Written Response